 In accordance with DOE O 436.1, Departmental Sustainability (DOE 2011a), UT-Battelle, WAI, UCOR and Isotek have implemented EMSs, modeled after ISO 14001:2004 (ISO 2004), to measure, manage, and control environmental impacts.
 An EMS is a continuing cycle of planning, implementing, evaluating, and improving processes and actions undertaken to achieve environmental goals.

-UT-Battelle's EMS was initially registered to the ISO 14001 standard by a third-party registrar in 2004 and was reregistered in June 2007 and June 2010 by NSF International Strategic Registrations, Ltd (NSF-ISR).
-No nonconformities were identified during the most recent reregistration audit.
-Detailed information on the UT-Battelle EMS is provided in Sections 5.2.1 through 5.2.1.7.
+UT-Battelle's EMS was initially registered to the ISO 14001 standard by a third-party registrar in 2004 and was reregistered in July 2013 by NSF International Strategic Registrations, Ltd. (NSF-ISR).
+No nonconformities were identified during the most recent surveillance audit.
+Detailed information on the UT-Battelle EMS is provided in Sections 5.2.1 through 5.2.1.6.
 WAI's EMS for activities at TWPC was registered to the ISO 14001:2004 standard by NSF-ISR in May 2008.
-NSF-ISR conducted a recertification audit for the WAI EMS program in May 2011, and no nonconformities or issues were identified and several significant practices were noted.
+NSF-ISR conducted a recertification audit for the WAI EMS program in April 2014, and no nonconformities or issues were identified and several significant practices were noted.
 Section 5.2.2 describes the WAI EMS and associated implementation activities.
 In June 2009, DOE conducted an external validation audit and concluded "that Isotek has implemented an Environmental Management System (EMS) that is consistent with the requirements of DOE O 450.1A, Environmental Protection Program" (DOE 2008).
 In May 2012, DOE conducted another validation audit and issued a memorandum documenting that Isotek's EMS for the U-233 Disposition Project conforms to the ISO 14001:2004 standard.
+(Note: The UCOR EMS is discussed in Section 3.2.)